THE LOCAL AREA

 For cakes and confectionery, Botham’s in Whitby is the oldest family-run craft bakers in the area, established in 1865 .
 Try their famous lemon buns and strawberry tarts in season or their famous Yorkshire Brack.

-Great restaurants and cafes can also be found within a short distance from Egton Bridge.
+Great restaurants and cafes can also be found slightly further a field.
 In Castleton, you will find The Eskdale, recently added to the Michelin Guide Restaurants and it does not disappoint.
 Charming seaside village Sandsend offers The Fish Cottage, great for takeaway or sit-in.
 Or if you just fancy a coffee and homemade cake the surf shop and cafe ‘Tides’ would be our choice.

 This is just a sample of what can be found within a short drive or ride from Broom House.
 Ask Luke and Brianne for more foodie information when you visit.